CyVerse-learning-materials/container_camp_workshop_2020/docker/findingcontainers.rst

 	**container** - Running instance of an *image* — the *container* runs the actual processes.
 A container includes an application and all of its dependencies.
 It shares its kernel with other containers, and runs as an isolated process in the space on the host OS.

 	**layer** - an intermediate image, the result of a single set of build commands.
-A from Docker image is built from layers **image** - The file system and configuration of an application which is used to create the container.
+A Docker image is built from layers.

+	**image** - The file system and configuration of an application which is used to create the container.

 	**base image** - images that have no parent image, usually images with an OS like ubuntu, alpine or debian.